 When is the next Our Lives survey?

-The Wave 7 survey will be conducted in 2019.
+The Wave 8 survey is being conducted in 2021.

 How long will the study go for?

 Ideally we would like the study to continue for as long as possible.
 That, of course, is dependent on funding.
 From 2006-2020 the study was funded by the Australian Research Council.
 Since 2021, the study has been funded by the Australian Catholic University, with funding for future waves to be sought from competitive research grant schemes.

 The data we collect is often reported in academic publications or at academic conferences.
 It has also been used by Honours, Masters, and PhD students in their research.
 Remember that the information you provide is confidential and that it is de-identified before it is used.

 List of Support Services

 Information and support to help everyone in Australia achieve their best possible mental health, whatever their age and wherever they live.

 1800 18 7263